ssec/sift/doc/source/configuration-watchdog.rst

 with the data timestamp (i.e. the ``start_time`` is written into the file) every time it loads new data.
-From this information and the filesystem change time of the heartbeat file the Watchdog can determine, when the monitoring system is not alive any more and/or it does not succeed to ingest up to date satellite data.
+From this information and the filesystem change time of the heartbeat file the Watchdog can determine, when the monitoring system is not alive anymore and/or it does not succeed to ingest up to date satellite data.
 With the frequency configured by ``heartbeat_check_interval`` the Watchdog reads the file and compares the time information against the current time and gives alarm, when the data timestamp stored is older than